ShefBots/piwarsimulator/README.md

 * The RobotBrain builds TheWorld
 * The RobotBrain makes decisions
 * Acts through changing its location in ExteriorTheWorld via SimulationController
-* World rendering
+* (optional) World rendering

-SimulationController "implements runnable" (but Python equivalent) to move the location at specified speeds.
-Only does one movement and/or one rotation at a time.
+SimulationController "implements runnable" (but Python equivalent) to move the location at the specified velocities.
+It only moves the robot at the set speed, it cannot queue a list of movements to make.